Come and get active at Carron Valley

 Parking and picnicking

-The car park at Carron Valley is open from 7.30am to 9.00pm in the summer and 7.30am to 6.00pm in the winter.
+Car parking at Carron Valley is available all year round.
 Stroll across the little bridge beside the car park to reach a pretty picnic spot on a grassy island in the Carron River.
 There is also a small car park at the other end of the reservoir called Todholes.

-A scenic lochside trail with play features and picnic spots, ideal for a family stroll or cycle rideMore Information...
+A scenic trail alongside Carron Valley Reservoir with play features, picnic spots and some wonderful views.
+Ideal for a family stroll or cycle ride.